 The Act imposes a duty of “fair dealing”, which includes a duty to act “in good faith and in accordance with reasonable commercial standards”.
 This obligation applies to both the franchisor and franchisee, and failure to observe this requirement could result in a claim for damages.

 The Act allows a franchisee to associate with other franchisees and to form or join and organization of franchisees with them.
 The franchisor is prohibited from interfering with, or restricting such an organization in any way, or preventing a franchisee from, or penalizing a franchisee for, joining such a group.
 Any breach by the franchisor of these provisions entitles the franchisee to a claim for damages.

 Prospective franchisors should know the structures that can be used to expand the franchise:

-Master franchise – franchisor grants a franchisee the right to a territory in which he/she can then sub-franchise to others.
+In a master franchise, the franchisor grants a franchisee the right to a territory in which he, she or it can then sub-franchise to others.

 Duties of franchisor

 This will list all of the duties for which the franchisor is responsible throughout the term of the relationship.
 One important duty on the part of the franchisor is the scope and duration of training the a franchisor will provide to the franchisee.
 The franchisor’s availability and capacity to provide training is a key consideration when a franchisee is looking to expand into multiple locations at once.